 Win or lose there are always “lessons learned” from a political campaign.
 Dr. Ferré was asked to speak about the Portland fluoridation campaign at the 2014 National Oral Health Conference (NOHC) in Ft.
 Worth.
 Wanting to end his talk on a positive (and humorous) note, Dr. Ferré told the story of the “F Yeah!” lawn sign, held up the sign, and shouted “F Yeah!
 This was met with enthusiastic applause.
 A dental hygienist friend of Ferré’s immediately approached him afterwards and said, “Kurt, we need to make T-shirts with ‘F Yeah!’ on the fronts of them.

 Since 2015 the AFS has had an exhibit booth at the NOHC spreading the word about the AFS “boots on the ground” advocacy for fluoridation, and selling tees.
 The edgy nature of the front of the tee has made for an excellent conversation starter, especially at dental and public health conferences.
 However, wearing the tee out in public was often met with blank stares.
-The board decided that the word “FLUORIDATION” placed in a smaller font under the F symbol might be a better configuration.
+The board decided that the word “FLUORIDATION” placed above the F symbol might be a better configuration.
 The edgy “F Yeah!” would catch the attention of people, who would then notice the word “FLUORIDATION”.

 While the new design will be the only one officially available from the AFS, as some Oregon public health colleagues have expressed a preference for the edginess of the original front logo, that logo will be available upon request.

 The new tees will be available at the 2019 NOHC in Memphis in April.
 For any who can’t wait until then, however, tees can be ordered by contacting Kurt Ferré at email@example.com .
 Cost is $20.00 + $5.00 for postage and handling.